 Wellbeing Wellbeing - Oak Program The Oak program is designed to specifically target the wellbeing needs of students at each Year level.
 A variety of concepts are explored, as at Marian college, we view the wellbeing of students being interconnected with their academic achievement.
 In addition to this, the OAK program enables students to develop an understanding of the importance of respectful relationships, a positive approach to education and finding the right balance in their lives.
 At Marian College, our wellbeing vision statement states the following: "We value and respect the dignity of our students.
 We believe that positive student wellbeing is central to student learning.
-We believe that positive student wellbeing is central to student learning.
 We believe that positive relationships between students and their teachers is of the utmost importance.
 We commit to restorative practices, wherein the voices of students and teachers are both heard and conflict is resolved calmly and fairly.
 We acknowledge the immense value of building strong connections with parents and families and believe this in turn aides in our students' growth.
 We believe that the education we offer at Marian College shapes well-rounded, empathetic and inspired citizens."
-Year 11 Students in Year 11 work with the Elevate Program to gain insight into evidence-based study skills strategies that are proven to work, giving them a chance to use what they think suits their learning styles.
-Other topics covered in Year 11 include: Leadership and Teamwork; Goal Setting; Mind and Body Connections; Core Values; Kindness and Connections.
-Year 12 In Year 12, the focus is very much on self-care and leadership during what is an important and busy Year for our students.
-Students reflect on what Marian College has meant to them and are urged to consider the important role they have played in building the culture of our school.
-Students also engage in "active wellbeing" lessons wherein they find relief from stress through physical movement or meditation, etc. Year 12 students also work with the Elevate Study program at key times in their school Year to help them organisation and study, as well as exam preparation.
+Year 11 In Year 11 Wellbeing, students take on the vital role of PEER Leaders, providing guidance and support to Year 7 students as they transition into secondary school.
+This leadership role involves mentoring, fostering a positive school environment, and facilitating activities that enhance the younger students' social and emotional wellbeing.
+Through this experience, Year 11 students develop key skills such as empathy, communication, and teamwork, while also gaining confidence and leadership abilities that will benefit them in various aspects of their lives.
+Year 12 Year 12 Wellbeing focuses on equipping students with the knowledge and skills to maintain a healthy, balanced lifestyle.
+The curriculum includes workshops centered around personal safety and making sound choices.
+Additionally, students explore aspects of mental and emotional wellbeing while thinking critically about real issues that they may face as emerging young adults.

 Web Preferences Access Guide (A SAMPLE of the email your child will receive): The following steps outline how to enter your subject preferences online.
-1 You will need a computer with an internet connection and a printer.
-Internet We recommend using Firefox, you may also use Google Chrome or Access IE 6.0 and above.
-2 Log In Log In to www.selectmysubjects.com.au using: Click here to open Web Preferences Student Access Code: Your Access Code will be here Password: Eg: 1a2b3c 3 To view your subject information, click " View Subject Details " at the top right of the screen.
-Home Page To select/change your preferences, click " Add New Preferences " at the top right of the screen.
-4 Select your subjects from the drop down lists, you have 30 minutes to do so.
-Preference Once complete, click " Proceed ".
-Selection Note: You are not finished yet.
-5 Preference Validation If you are happy with your preferences click " Submit Valid Preferences " which will open your "Preference Receipt".
-Or if you would like to make changes to your preferences click " Cancel " and this will take you back to the Preference Selection page.
-6 Preference Receipt You can print your "Preference Receipt" by clicking " Open Print View " and clicking " Print Receipt ".
-To continue click " Return to Home Page ".
-If you want to change your preferences, repeat the process by clicking " Add New Preferences ", otherwise exit by clicking " Log Out ".
+1 Internet Access You will need a computer with an internet connection and a printer.
+We recommend using Firefox, you may also use Google Chrome or IE 6.0 and above.
+2 Log In Log In to www.selectmysubjects.com.au using: Click here to open Web Preferences Student Access Code: 3 Home Page To view your subject information, click "View Subject Details" at the top right of the screen.
+To select/change your preferences, click "Add New Preferences" at the top right of the screen.
+4 Preference Selection Select your subjects from the drop down lists, you have 30 minutes to do so.
+Once complete, click " Proceed ".
+Note: You are not finished yet.
+5 Preference Validation If you are happy with your preferences click "Submit Valid Preferences" which will open your "Preference Receipt".
+Or if you would like to make changes to your preferences click "Cancel" and this will take you back to the Preference Selection page.
+6 Preference Receipt You can print your "Preference Receipt" by clicking "Open Print View" and clicking "Print Receipt".
+To continue click "Return to Home Page".
+If you want to change your preferences, repeat the process by clicking "Add New Preferences", otherwise exit by clicking "Log Out".
 End of steps.
+IMPORTANT:

-IMPORTANT: All Subject selections MUST be completed online via Web preferences by 4th August 2023.
+All Subject selections MUST be completed online via Web preferences by 16th August 2024.
 Students will receive an email from web preferences regarding access to the student portal.